Muatasim-Aswad/parking-guidance-system/README.md

 ## The Design

-As a solution to this problem, a prototype Parking Guidance System has been developed through the following stages.
+As a solution to this problem, a prototype Parking Guidance System has been developed through the following.
 A conceptual design that addresses the system’s objectives, functions, guidance levels, and main components was prepared.
 The main criterion was to design a system that is more economical, less complex, flexible, scalable, and possible to improve while being acceptably efficient.

 ### System Components